 If you’re using pre-procedure medication, pick it up now so that we can problem solve if there are pharmacy issues.
 You’ll need a driver if you’re using this.

-Wear your compression shorts to the appointment.
-If you haven’t bought these yet, Walmart usually carries them and they are in the gym aisle (with weights, basketballs, etc.).
+Wear your compression shorts or support briefs to the appointment.
+If you need them soon, Walmart carries compression shorts and they are in the gym aisle (with weights, basketballs, etc.).
 If you have time to order them online, these are a recommended pair of support briefs: Support Briefs.

 Place a chemical hand-warmer in your compression shorts next to the scrotum (ball sack) one hour prior to the appointment and keep it there until you are in the appointment with Dr. Tonozzi.
 This helps the scrotum relax so the procedure is more comfortable for you, and easier for the doctor.